 Random bag searches on the New York City subway yesterday signal the beginning of a new desperation to maintain order and calm in a time when there is neither enough money nor manpower to truly accomplish either effectively.
-The problem with suicide bombers, like the ones who blew up the WTC and the subway in London, is that they are retarded, and there are not enough police in the world to catch every brainwashed dummy with a bomb strapped to his chest trying to get on the subway in New York.
+The problem with suicide bombers, like the ones who blew up the WTC and the subway in London, is that they are not educated, and there are not enough police in the world to catch every brainwashed dummy with a bomb strapped to his chest trying to get on the subway in New York.

 I am not making a racial or cultural argument, but rather pointing out that stupid people are the real danger.
 Osama bin Laden has not to my knowledge blown himself up in a suicide attack, but has sent teenagers to do it for him, which I consider to be the most cynical use of religious “fanaticism” there is.
 He molds young dummies into fanatics that will blow themselves up in the name of his cause, and he justifies sending these kids to their death with his very dubious faith in Islam.
 So if we assassinated him, would it all be over?
 Probably not, because then he would be a martyr, and there would be a new leader, and a whole new generation of retards would rise up in response.
 That’s the beauty of guerrilla tactics; it only takes a few people, and there is no central command.
 I doubt those boys who blew up the London subway had direct orders from OSB.
 Or maybe they did, but it really doesn’t matter, because there will always be people willing to blow themselves up as long as the cause exists, which brings me to my next point: George Bush also uses his faith in a cynical way.

 I am not equating George Bush to Osama bin Laden as others have done, because to do so would be equating American soldiers with terrorists, which isn’t the road I’m taking.
 The comparison I am making is this: any person who voted for George W. Bush in 2004 for religious reasons is just as dangerous as a suicide bomber.
 Why?